dhh1128/codecraft.co/variadic-macros-tricks.md

     comment: |
       […] https://codecraft.co/2014/11/25/variadic-macros-tricks/ […]
 ---
 Have you ever wanted to write a "for each" loop over all the args of a variadic macro?
 Or have you ever wanted to overload a macro on the number of arguments?
-(If you're saying to yourself, "good grief, why?" -- I'll describe a use case at the bottom of this post.)
+(If you're saying to yourself, "good grief, why?" &mdash; I'll describe a use case at the bottom of this post.)

 I learned how to do this today, and I wanted to blog about it to cement the technique in my own mind.
 (And I hereby put all the code I show here into the public domain.)